pulsar-edit/pulsar-edit.github.io/docs/docs/launch-manual/sections/core-hacking/sections/contributing-to-official-pulsar-packages.md

 If you discover a bug or issue with an official Pulsar package then feel free to open up the issue in that specific repository instead.
-When in doubt just open the issue on the [pulsar-edit/pulsar](https://github.com/pulsar-edit/pulsar) repository but be aware that it may get closed and reopened in the proper package's repository.
+When in doubt just open the issue on the [pulsar-edit/pulsar](https://github.com/pulsar-edit/pulsar) repository but be aware that it may get transferred to the proper package's repository.

 ### Hacking on Packages